 Hunter was an assistant at Georgetown for several years, and he has maintained deep ties to the D.C. metro area.

 Class of 2023 small forward Kwame Evans, Jr. appears on track to be one of the top players in the country.

-Multiple outlets have reported that Indiana is making the 6-foot-8, 190-pound sophomore forward from Polytechnic Institute in Baltimore Maryland an early priority.
+The Daily Hoosier has confirmed that Indiana is making the 6-foot-8, 190-pound sophomore forward from Polytechnic Institute in Baltimore Maryland an early priority.

 Playing for one of the top high school programs in the country, Evans made noise as a freshman including scoring 16 points and 10 rebounds while going 4-of-5 from the behind the arc against national powerhouse IMG Academy.
 Polytechnic went 25-2 and reached the state finals.